jjmurre/GOB-API/src/gobapi/README.md

 # API

-The GOB-API offfers access to GOB collections.
+The GOB-API offers access to GOB collections.

 ## Example